KalaayPT/Profit-Taker-Guide/advanced/riven-guide.md

 - Damage: Yes.
 - Element: Toxin/Heat/Cold will be the most flexible.
 - Crit Chance: Has to be at least 212.5% to reach 100% CC for consistency.
+- Faction

-- Faction Contagion is OP and grades don't matter, except for CC.
-On a Volt with Eclipse and Shield, only an attack speed riven makes a difference, although very small and usually not noticeable, can run rivenless otherwise.
-But this doesn't mean you should be intentionally trying to decrease your damage by getting bad grades, mainly because of future disposition changes.
+Contagion is OP and grades don't matter, except for CC.
+On a Volt with Eclipse and Shield, a good riven can mean the difference between needing one or two throws for some elements.

 **Negatives:**
 Avoid Physical Damage (IPS), Crit Chance, and Attack Speed;